-A poisonous toadstool that has a red cap with fluffy white spots, growing particularly among birch trees.
-It contains hallucinogenic alkaloids and has long been used by the indigenous peoples of northeastern Siberia.
+A poisonous toadstool which has a red cap with fluffy white spots, growing particularly among birch trees.
+It contains hallucinogenic alkaloids and has long been used by the indigenous peoples of NE Siberia.

 - The fly agaric or fairy toadstool grows here too, especially under birch along with other woodland fungi.